Heavy Rain (PS3) Review

 Heavy Rain (PS3)

-Right off the bat, Heavy Rain’s graphics establish their animators as serious contributors to the current generation of gaming.
-The art direction is beautiful, moody, and startlingly evocative, and it boasts the best facial capture and character detail seen in any available game.
-The graphics are slightly let down by technical problems, such as frequent screen tearing, but on a purely aesthetic level, Heavy Rain easily competes with other high profile title
+Right from the start, Heavy Rain’s visuals establish its animators as serious contributors to this generation of gaming.
+The art direction is beautiful, moody and startlingly evocative, and it boasts the best facial capture and character detail seen in any game to date.
+The graphics are slightly let down by technical hiccups such as frequent screen tearing, but on a purely aesthetic level, Heavy Rain competes with other high-profile titles with ease.

-Unfortunately, the audio is not quite up to the same standard.
-While the soundtrack could also be considered one of the best on the market, the voice acting is uneven, with an unpredictable mix of performance While not an issue with most games, it’s a noticeable flaw in Heavy Rain, where narrative immersion is absolutely critical to the experience.
-Despite taking place in Philadelphia in 2011, only one of the actors sound like a legitimate American.
-Based out of Paris, Quantic Dream probably had budgetary limitations that forced them to work with European talent to mimic American accents, but it’s still a minor blemish on the game.
+Unfortunately, the audio doesn’t quite reach the same standard.
+While the soundtrack is among the best on the market, the voice acting is inconsistent, with an unpredictable mix of performances.
+While this wouldn’t be a major issue in most games, it’s a noticeable flaw in Heavy Rain, where narrative immersion is critical to the experience.
+Despite taking place in Philadelphia in 2011, only one of the actors sounds convincingly American.
+Based in Paris, Quantic Dream likely had budgetary limitations that forced them to work with European talent mimicking American accents — a minor blemish, but a blemish nonetheless.

 Welcome To Emotainment

-Heavy Rain is not what would be considered a “video game” in the traditional sense.
-It is a game that is played, but it uses different mechanics such as dialogue trees, quick time events and decision points that can affect the out come of the plot, in addition to steering a character around environments in 3rd person as most gamers are used to.
-Rather than simply assign the “x” button to jump and “square” button to shoot, actions are all context sensitive, allowing the player to wander through a playfield completely uncluttered by health bars, ammo counts and other displays, until an object can be interacted with.
+Heavy Rain is not a “video game” in the traditional sense.
+It’s still played, but the mechanics are different.
+It uses dialogue trees, quick-time events and decision points that affect the outcome of the plot, in addition to allowing players to steer characters around environments in third person.
+Rather than assigning the X button to jump or the square button to shoot, actions are all context-sensitive.
+Players explore an uncluttered screen devoid of health bars, ammo counts or other HUD elements, until an object or person becomes interactive.

 Game-Reviews-Heavy-Rain-Ps3-Review-1226532